Pavel-Kuropatin/GodelTestTask/README.md

 4. Press `Alt+Shift+F10` then `0` to open Run/Debug Configuration then press `Alt+Insert` select `Smart Tomcat` and configure Run/Debug Configuration as follows.
 Make sure that `Context Path` field is empty.
 Deployment directory root may be different.
-   In `Before Launch`</span> tab add `Run Maven Goal` task with empty command line.
+   In `Before Launch`</span> tab press `+` and add `Run Maven Goal` task with empty command line.
 That allows maven to use default goal specified in `pom.xml`

    ![Create Run-Debug Configuration](images/Create%20Run-Debug%20Configuration.png)

    ![Select Maven Goal](images/Select%20Maven%20Goal.png)

 5. IntellijIDEA Enterprise Edition has inbuilt Tomcat Server, so you need to select _Tomcat Server -> Local_ as Run/Debug Configuration and configure it same as above.
-In addition, you should press the `Fix` button and select `GodelTestTask:war exploded`. `Application Context` field must be empty
+In addition, you should press the `Fix` button and select `Library-SpringMVC:war exploded`. `Application Context` field must be empty

 6. If you did everything right, you can see start page at [http://localhost:8080/](http://localhost:8080/)